GWARRIORS WEST COAST

 The perky little Slave we captured and tenderly savaged:

-We went back to the (last, it turned out) EXOTIC EROTIC, but they futzed up the contest so we didn't even get to parade fully before the masses.
-Oh well, some judgings are run better than others.
-On the other hand we gave a good showing at Lake Tahoe.
+We went back to the (last, it turned out?)
+Exotic Erotic, but they futzed up the contest so we didn't even get to parade fully before the masses.
+Oh well, some judgings are run better than others (see Costume Contests advice below).
+On the other hand, we gave a good showing at Lake Tahoe.

-I’d crafted a little sillystring-shooting mechanism into the fish (not unlike some spiderman gear you can get at Toys-R-Us, but a more subtle mechanism), but it only worked part of the time.
-Too hard to keep the nozzle clear, mostly. :)
+I’d crafted a little sillystring-shooting mechanism into the fish (not unlike some spiderman gear you can get at Toys-R-Us), but it only worked part of the time.
+Too hard to keep the nozzle clear, mostly. :) This early on it was just a key clapped over the front of the fish and quick-aligned to pull down to activate, but later I made a little lever down-the-side to activate it more ‘gripping the base’-style rather than my hand down in front of its face.

 1994

-Balsac REALLY did a lot of big and little things to his outfit: little ‘horn’ textures over all of last year’s naked foam round spikes, new thigh-rings and arm-bracer matching new shoulderspikes: much more substance and texture to them, now.
+Our Balsac really did a lot of big and little things to his outfit: little ‘horn’ textures over all of last year’s naked foam round spikes, and new thigh rings and arm bracer matching new shoulderspikes.
+Much more substance and texture to everything, now.

 Perched to ravage the city.
-This was the first year, I believe, that we performed at GYRO's World of Terror in Rancho Cordova, CA. Sometimes you can get better reactions out of people who are expecting to be scared.
-Me, I haven’t found a Haunted House scary since I was like, 10.
+This was the first year that we volunteered at GYRO's World of Terror (an indoor ‘haunted’ maze) down in Rancho Cordova CA in some under-staffed but sufficiently decorated rooms/terrain areas to jump out from, and/or as just hall monsters.
+Sometimes you can get better reactions out of people who are expecting to be scared.
+Me, I haven’t found a haunted house scary since I was like, 9.

 1995

-This was the last year I made changes to the structure of my outfit.
-Things kind of froze, appearance-wise, at the “America Must Be Destroyed” album.
-From then on it was just maintenance, repair, cleaning and re-inforcement to keep it serviceable.
-This year I made many gnarly changes to the sword, did new shoulders, fish, nads, anklets, feet, hands, and added an accidentally perfect texture & camo to the head… plus I installed a brain.
-This year we made the Black Forest Renn.
-Faire in Novato, CA, finally.
-I believe we also hit GYRO’s again, for a few appearances.
+This was the last year I made real changes to my outfit, and things kind of froze appearance-wise at the ‘America Must Be Destroyed’ album.
+From then on it was just maintenance, repair, cleaning and re-inforcement to keep things serviceable.
+This year I made many gnarly changes to the sword and did new shoulders, fish, nads, anklets, feet and hands, and added an accidentally perfect texture & camo to the head… plus I installed a brain.
+This year we made the Black Forest ren faire in Novato CA, finally.
+I believe we also hit GYRO’s again (2nd year), a few times.

-I did camp it up as often as appropriate (and where would THAT be, exactly?), adopting what I could manage of the Liberace/Leatherface Oderus persona.
+I did camp it up as often as possible and appropriate (where would THAT be, exactly?), adopting what I could manage of the Liberace/Leatherface Oderus persona.

 Don’t look at me, YOU got his leg a-thumpin’:

-Mobbing the GWAR-Mobile, the boxvan I used to haul people and costumes about:
+Mobbing the GWAR-Mobile, the van I used to haul people and costumes about:

-We were an “A” ticket at the Renn.
-Faire that year.
-Several people threw themselves at our feet to grovel, it was quite satisfying. :)
+We were an “A” ticket at the ren faire, this year: several people threw themselves at our feet to grovel, which was quite satisfying. :)

-Note his right shoulder- Balsac’s new shoulderspikes were so much heavier now and unfortunately droopier too, that the whole lower rack just fell off along the route.
-They were certainly more durable though, than what he’d had on since 92.
+Note Balsac’s right shoulder- his improved shoulder spikes were so much heavier now and unfortunately droopier too, that the whole lower rack just fell off along the route.
+They were certainly more durable though, than before.

 1996

 An interesting year.
 I started to seriously get into food coloring for fake blood, and it finally achieved the necessary overall color morass I'd been seeking.
-I can’t recall specifically, but I believe we may have made it to GYRO’s for a third and final year, a couple times.
-I remember being a “Hall Monster” rather than having a specific room/terrain to jump out from.
+I believe we made it to GYRO’s a couple of times this year, for a third and final time.

 I, Beef and Balsac wore our stuff to the close of my shop in 8/96, to which I invited a bunch of longtime customers and acquaintances for a small costumed get-together.

 We made the Black Forest Renn Faire this year again, for the last time.
-They made me cover my ass this year, because 'someone might have a problem with it'.
-Took us aside and quick-fashioned little butt-flaps for us out of burlap or canvas or something.
-Such creeping prudery was misplaced, IMHO: Renn.
-Faires have a lot of skin anyway, it was a symptom of what we then called the unfortunate ‘Disneyfication’ of the Faire.
+They made us cover our asses this year, because 'someone might have a problem with it'.
+Took us aside and quick-fashioned little butt-flaps for us out of burlap.
+Such creeping prudery was misplaced, IMHO, and a symptom of what we then called the unfortunate ‘Disneyfication’ of the faire.

 L7 played at a venue we made it to the event for, I remember them mentioning us onstage.
-I'm glad we happened to come in exactly between opener sets, or the band onstage would have been pissed.
+I'm glad we happened to come in exactly between opener sets, or the band currently onstage would have been pissed.
 I think the crowd was actually wondering if GWAR had really showed amongst them...
-It was pretty cool.

-Four pix of Slymie, from about the only real event we got to in '96.
-The middle 2 are from VHS.
+Four pix of Slymie, from this event.
+The middle 2 are VHS screenshots.

 BLEAAAHHHH!!!!
 Stepping out of a Halloween event after dancing for three hours; battered, filthy, steaming, still quite jazzed: